isomerpages/moe-chuachukangpri/_parents/Rules and Regulations.md

 ##### PE Attire (Old Uniform)

-On days when students have PE lessons, they are allowed to wear their PE attire throughout the day.
-Girls\* can wear their PE T-shirt with their school skirt and boys with their school shorts when there are no PE lessons.
+On days when students have PE lessons, they are allowed to wear their PE attire throughout the day.&nbsp; Girls\* can wear their PE T-shirt with their school skirt and boys with their school shorts when there are no PE lessons.&nbsp;

 \*Girls should tuck in their PE T-shirts.

-##### Attire on CCA days
+##### Attire on CCA days&nbsp;&nbsp;

 Students can wear their PE attire and sports shoes on their CCA days.
 Special permission will be given by the Principal for students to come in their PE attire and sports shoes on days when students participate in competitions.
 Scouts are allowed to wear their Scouts uniform and shoes throughout the day on CCA days.